hitoshi-watase/sercrod/docs/reference/directives/log.md

      - `html`: a compact summary of `el.outerHTML`, collapsed whitespace and limited to 256 characters.
 5. Depending on the element type:
    - If `el.tagName === "PRE"`:
-     - Nablla builds a multi-line debug string with:
+     - Sercrod builds a multi-line debug string with:
-       - A prefix line such as `[Nablla pr]`.
+       - A prefix line such as `[Sercrod pr]`.
        - The stringified value.
        - A line indicating the expression or `(scope)`.
        - A line containing the snippet.
        - An optional line for the error message when evaluation failed.
-     - Nablla assigns this string to `el.textContent`.
+     - Sercrod assigns this string to `el.textContent`.
    - Otherwise:
-     - Nablla calls `console.log` with a formatted block including:
+     - Sercrod calls `console.log` with a formatted block including:
-       - A label `[Nablla log]`.
+       - A label `[Sercrod log]`.
        - The value, expression (or `(scope)`), snippet, and optional error message.

 This model guarantees that each `*log` node contributes at most one entry and that the entry reflects the post-render state of the DOM.